mdepx/mdepx/Documentation/build.md

         };
     };

-It will be converted to JSON as:
+will be presented in JSON as:

     {
         'key': ['value'],